 18-55mm VR II

-What's also new is that the lens retracts for even easier carrying, just as LEICA's better lenses have done since the 1930s.
-Personally I wouldn't retract this lens because it has to be extracted again to shoot with it, putting one more step between me and my picture, but for wrapping the camera in a jacket and packing it away in luggage, this is swell.
+It now retracts for even easier carrying, just as LEICA's better lenses have done since the 1930s.
+Personally I wouldn't retract this lens because it has to be extracted again to shoot, putting one more step between me and my picture, but for wrapping the camera in a jacket and packing it away in luggage, this is swell.
+My photos show it extended and ready to shoot, while Nikon's publicity photos always show it retracted.

-The 18-55mm VR II has superb optics in a plastic mount for light weight and low cost.
-What you lose for paying less than one-third the price is durability, instant manual-focus override and zoom range.
+This 18-55mm VR II has superb optics in a plastic mount for light weight and low cost.

 Guess what?
-If you destroy this 18-55 VR after the five-year USA warranty expires, buy a another new one and you're out a total of not much more than half the price of the 18-200 VR or 16-85 VR.
-It's not likely to break with normal use: I've made 10,000 shots or more with my non-VR 18-55mm from 2006.
+If you destroy this 18-55 VR II after its five-year USA warranty expires, buy a another new one and you're out less than the price of just one larger lens like the 16-85 or 18-200 or 18-300mm.

-On 35mm, it will give black corners at focal lengths shorter than 24mm, but almost works OK at 24mm and longer on film as does the original 18-55mm II.
+On full-frame FX or 35mm, it works great from 24-55mm.
+It gives black corners at focal lengths shorter than 24mm.
 If you're a hacker like me and want to use this on older film cameras, see more at Nikon Lens Compatibility.
 This is an AF-S, a G and a VR lens.

 AF-S: Quiet focusing with a silent wave motor (SWM).